wallpants/github-preview.nvim/README.md

 require('github-preview').setup({
     -- these are the default values, any values
-    -- you specify will be merged with this dictionary
+    -- you specify will be merged with this dictionary -- most of these options can be overridden from the webapp

     port = 6041,